People Matter: Jake Petrosky, AICP

 Five Engineers Pass State Board PE Exam

-May 31, 2016 Five months ago, a handful of our civil engineers decided to embark upon the dedicated task of studying for their Professional Engineering exam.
+Five months ago, a handful of our civil engineers decided to embark upon the dedicated task of studying for their Professional Engineering exam.
 If you ask any one of them, they’ll tell you it wasn’t a walk in Romare Bearden Park.
-They put in countless long days, scaled back on the #Beer30’s […]
+They put in countless long days, scaled back on the #Beer30’s and hit the […]

 Five months ago, a handful of our civil engineers decided to embark upon the dedicated task of studying for their Professional Engineering exam.
 If you ask any one of them, they’ll tell you it wasn’t a walk in Romare Bearden Park.
 They put in countless long days, scaled back on the #Beer30’s and hit the books hard.
 On April 15th, they sat for eight hours to take a test in which they wouldn’t hear the results for over a month.
 Well, we’re happy to announce that five of our engineers successfully passed their State Board of Examiners Professional Engineering Exam.
 Congratulations to Brian Crafford, Aaron Wagoner, Tyler Howell, Matt Grigsby and Eric Lemieux!